Multiple Fire Sizes for Multiple Voting Requirements

 Zone Setup - 2ooN

-Return to the Add Item tab to define the second zone for the 2ooN target.
-Use the pick tools to select the same coordinates as the 1ooN Zone, selectable coordinates will appear as small red circles in the 3D window (shown below).
-Alternatively, the same coordinates can be entered manually in the x, y and z text boxes.
+Alternatively, you can define the 2ooN zone manually by returning to the Add Item tab and using the pick tools to select the same coordinates as the 1ooN Zone, selectable coordinates will appear as small red circles in the 3D window (shown below).

 For the 2ooN zone, again set the Type to Geographic: Area (Variable).
 For the below, the Box Width was set to 1 meter and Box Height to 3 meters.
 Use the sizes determined to be appropriate for your project.